A dressed singlet-triplet qubit in germanium: Dressed ST qubit

 \begin{supfigure*}[!htp]

-{\textbf{Dressed singlet-triplet.} \textbf{a.} The Rabi chevron patterns for the FM driven dressed ST qubit for frequency amplitudes ($\Delta\mathrm{\nu}_\mathrm{FM}$) of 1\,MHz and 2\,MHz. \textbf{b.} By introducing an additional phase ($\phi_\mathrm{FM}$) we demonstrate the rotation of the precession axis, allowing us to achieve both Y and X gates. \textbf{c.} CPMG sequence of the dressed ST qubit. } \end{supfigure*}
+{\textbf{Dressed singlet-triplet.} \textbf{a.}~The Rabi chevron patterns for the FM driven dressed ST qubit for frequency amplitudes ($\Delta\mathrm{\nu}_\mathrm{FM}$) of 1\,MHz and 2\,MHz. \textbf{b.}~By introducing an additional phase ($\phi_\mathrm{FM}$) we demonstrate the rotation of the precession axis, allowing us to achieve both Y and X gates. \textbf{c.}~CPMG sequence of the dressed ST qubit.
+Above each plot, the corresponding circuit diagram is illustrated. } \end{supfigure*}

 We use Y and X pulses to perform a spin echo experiment in \RefMainFigThree{} of the main text.
 By introducing additional $\mathrm{X_{\pi}}$ pulses, we extend this here to a Carr-Purcell-Meiboom-Gill (CPMG) sequence.
 Fig.\,\ref{Sup_fig5}c presents the results using up to 100 refocusing pulses, yielding coherence times exceeding 400\,$\mu$s.